syncfusion-content/maui-docs/MAUI/TreeMap/layouts.md

 ---
 layout: post
-title: Layout types in .NET MAUI TreeMap control | Syncfusion
+title: Layout types in .NET MAUI TreeMap Control | Syncfusion
 description: Learn here all about adding different layouts of the Syncfusion .NET MAUI TreeMap (STreeMap) control and more.
 platform: maui
 control: TreeMap (SfTreeMap)